 All communications are treated as highly confidential

 Myra DDoS Protection automatically protects online tools, websites, and the DNS servers and IT infrastructure required for communication.
-Myra is one of the only BSI-certified DDoS protection providers worldwide that completely fulfills all of the performance requirements.
+Myra fulfills all 37 performance requirements of the BSI for qualified DDoS protection providers.
 As such, highly sensitive infrastructure is in safe hands with Myra.

 As an upstream filter, Myra Web Application Security protects your web applications.
 Malicious traffic is filtered before it reaches your servers or cloud architecture.
 Using Myra’s multi-fingerprinting features, any applications attempting to access the servers are clearly identified and displayed in Myra Analytics.